spacedog-io/spacedog-server/doc/dev-guide/readme.md

 The **Reference Guide** is the complete reference documentation of all the SpaceDog backend services, parameters, object structures, ...

 ---
-#### Provision your backend
+#### Use a SpaceDog backend

-There are 2 ways to provision a SpaceDog backend:
+There are 3 ways to provision a SpaceDog backend:

 - Run your own SpaceDog backend on your own server.
 Check out server build/install/run [readme](../../server/readme.md) in the `server` sub project.

 - Contact [SpaceDog](https://spacedog.io) by email to get a free fully managed SpaceDog backend in the AWS cloud.

-In the following, we consider that your backend is up and running in the SpaceDog cloud.
-In this case, you get

-- administrator username, password and email address,
-- backend id to identify your backend.
+- Use our REST API to provision a free fully managed SpaceDog backend in the AWS cloud.
+We will get to it in the following...

 ---
 #### Security